atomix/atomix.github.io/copycat/docs/server.md

 ## Configuring the Storage

 As commands are received by the server, they're written to the Raft [`Log`][Log] and replicated to other members of the cluster.
-By default, the log is stored on disk, but users can override the default [`Storage`][Storage] configuration via `withStorage`.
+By default, the log is stored on disk, but users can override the default [`Storage`][Storage] configuration via `CopycatServer.Builder#withStorage(Storage)`.
 Most notably, to configure the storage module to store entries in memory instead of disk, configure the [`StorageLevel`][StorageLevel].

 ```java
 CopycatServer server = CopycatServer.builder(address)